lovecrushfamily/Oxford-flower-classification/Readme.md

 - And mimic the Pytoch Zero to Hero style, I think It has became standard for decade., or you can make your own way to implement it.

+- Make sure to code anything day by day, this head can't remember anything if missed two days.
+Never miss two days in a rows.